Internet Matters

 Setting up your child’s new smartphone

 There are many pros and also cons for kids who have a smartphone.
-Smartphones open up a world full of exciting and interesting content, however, they offer unmonitored access to everything from explicit content to gambling sites.
+Smartphones open up a world full of exciting and interesting content.
+However, if left unmonitored, children can access to everything from explicit content to gambling sites.

 The majority of smartphones today have pre-installed parental controls or are part of the system where you can buy them.
-Also, there are many parental apps and softwares in the market you could use to supplement these controls.
+Also, there are many parental apps and software on the market you could use to supplement these controls.

-The two most popular devices are Apple’s iOS and Google’s Android.
+The two most popular device types are Apple iOS and Android.
 Both have built-in parental controls that can allow you to set the maturity level of apps, set pin codes and screen time preferences.

 As kids venture through the ever-growing worldwide web, it is likely they may come across harmful content.
-Tools such as Google’s safe search aim to filter out explicit results like porn however it is still important to set up parental controls on their devices.
-Other products like Google Family Link or Apple’s Family Sharing allows you to set controls such as explicit content filters, location sharing, in-app purchasing, etc.
+Tools such as Google’s SafeSearch aim to filter out explicit results like porn however it is still important to set up parental controls on their devices.
+Other products like Google Family Link or Apple’s Family Sharing allow you to set controls such as explicit content filters, location sharing, in-app purchasing, etc.

 In-app downloads and purchasing restrictions